maxtonhuang/HighOctane/ZodiaClash/HighOctane_ReadMe.txt

 Navigate through the start menu with LMB.

 2) Exploration Map
-Navigate through the exploration map with LMB.
+Navigate through the exploration map with LMB or WASD.

 3) Battle Screen
 Main Gameplay Controls